drishty02/kernel-authority/eeg-insights-react/README.md

 └── README.md
 ```

-## 🎯 Usage
+## Usage

 ### 1. Upload EEG Data

-- Click the upload area or drag-and-drop a CSV file
+- Click the upload area or drag-and-drop a file
-- CSV format: One EEG value per row in the first column
+- format: One EEG value per row in the first column
 - Header row is optional
 - Sample file provided: `public/sample-eeg.csv`